Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Silhouette and Reveal

-Again I must give credit to Dave Black for coining this terminology.
-I have been doing this for years, but loved how he made this sound very artistic, by using a french word it really sounds artistic.
+Again, I must give credit to Dave Black for coining this terminology.
+I have been doing this for years, but I loved how he made it sound very artistic by using a French word.

 Here is how you do this photo.